henrysheehy/dotfiles/README.md

 The most straightforward manner to implement them --if you're not already on [Arch](https://archlinux.org/) --is to install [Manjaro i3](https://manjaro.org/download/).
-Once that is up and working, then clone my dotfiles to your home directory.
+Once that is up and running, then clone my dotfiles to your home directory.

 ### Cloning the repository